Sweet Home Alabama: Background and recording

 In Young's 2012 autobiography Waging Heavy Peace, he commented on his song: "My own song 'Alabama' richly deserved the shot Lynyrd Skynyrd gave me with their great record.
 I don't like my words when I listen to it.
 They are accusatory and condescending, not fully thought out, and too easy to misconstrue."

 The basic track was recorded with guide lead vocals, Ed King's lead guitar, Leon Wilkeson's bass, and Bob Burns' drums.
 The final lead vocals from Van Zant, along with Rossington and Collins' rhythm guitars and Powell's piano were added later.

+Release

 "Sweet Home Alabama" was a major chart hit for a band whose previous singles had "lazily sauntered out into release with no particular intent."
 The hit led to two television rock show offers that the band declined.
 In addition to the original appearance on Second Helping, the song has appeared on numerous Lynyrd Skynyrd compilations and live albums.

 Record World called it the group's "most commercial single entry so far."
+The song was parodied and mocked by Warren Zevon in "Play It All Night Long," a song from his 1980 album Bad Luck Streak in Dancing School.
+It inspired the title and plot of the film Sweet Home Alabama.
+In September 2007, Alabama governor Bob Riley announced that the phrase "Sweet Home Alabama" would be used to promote Alabama state tourism in a multimillion-dollar ad campaign.
+In 2009, the state of Alabama began using the phrase as an official slogan on motor-vehicle license plates, and Riley noted that the song is the third most-played that refers to a specific destination.

+Kid Rock's 2008 song "All Summer Long" interpolates "Sweet Home Alabama" on the chorus and uses the guitar solo and piano outro, as well as the "turn it up" shout before the guitar solo; Billy Powell is featured on the track.
+Since the release of "All Summer Long", the original song has also charted at number 44 on the UK Singles Chart.
+American heavy metal band Metallica also used the intro riff for their 1983 song "The Four Horsemen", which gained controversy as the riff was used without permission from the band.

+The Leningrad Cowboys and the Alexandrov Ensemble did a humorous version of the song in the Total Balalaika Show.